lodsa-ntos/lodexstudio-cards/README.md

 ## 🚀 Features

-- ✅ 6 componentes únicos prontos para produção
+- ✅ 6 unique components ready for production
-- ✅ Feitos com React + Tailwind CSS + Framer Motion
+- ✅ Made with React + Tailwind CSS + Framer Motion
-- ✅ Totalmente responsivos e acessíveis
+- ✅ Fully responsive and accessible
-- ✅ Customização simples (plug & play)
+- ✅ Simple customisation (plug & play)
-- ✅ MIT — livre para uso pessoal e comercial
+- ✅ MIT — free for personal and commercial use

 ---